On the stabilization of the topological complexity of graph braid groups: Configurations with controlled collisions

 In working with these spaces, we make use of a certain deformation retract.
 Fix a graph $\graf$, a subspace $S\subseteq\graf$, and a vertex $v$.
 Write $B_k(\graf,S)_v\subseteq B_k(\graf,S)$ for the subspace in which at most one particle lies in the open star of $v$.

 \begin{proposition} Let $(\graf,S)$ be a graph with sinks and $v$ a non-sink vertex.
 The inclusion $B_k(\graf,S)_v\subseteq B_k(\graf, S)$ is a deformation retract provided either $k\leq2$ or every non-sink vertex adjacent to $v$ has valence $2$ and no multiple edges. \end{proposition} \begin{proof} For each sink $w$ adjacent to $v$, subdivide each edge from $w$ to $v$ by adding a bivalent vertex, denoting the resulting graph by $\graf'$.
-Let $A_w$ denote the union of the (closed) edges from $w$ to each of the new vertices, and write $A$ for the union of the $A_w$.
+Let $A_w$ denote the union of the (closed) edges from $w$ to each of the new vertices, and write $A$ for the union of the $A_w$ and $S$.
 The obvious map of pairs $(\graf,S)\to (\graf',A)$ gives rise to the following commutative diagram: The horizontal maps are topological embeddings, so we may regard them as inclusions of subspaces.
 The obvious deformation of $A$ onto $S$ gives rise to a near monotopy supplying a deformation retraction of the bottom inclusion, and, by inspection, this deformation retraction preserves the subspaces in question.
 Thus, in order to conclude that the lefthand map is the inclusion of a deformation retract, it suffices to note that the righthand map is so by the construction of \cite[Lem.
 2.0.1]{AgarwalBanksGadishMiyata:DCCSG}. \end{proof}

 \begin{remark} The corresponding result holds for ordered configuration spaces, with the same proof.
-In the classical case $S=\varnothing$, this result is asserted in \cite[Prop.
-2.2]{Knudsen:TCPGBGSM} without hypotheses, in which generality it is false (consider, for example, the cycle with two edges).
-This difficulty can always be avoided by subdividing. \end{remark}
+In the classical case $S=\varnothing$, this result is was mistakenly asserted in \cite[Prop.
+2.2]{Knudsen:TCPGBGSM} without hypotheses.
+In this generality, it is false---consider, for example, the cycle with two edges.
+As shown here, this difficulty can always be avoided by subdividing. \end{remark}

 \begin{remark} The proof of Proposition \ref{prop:deformation retract}, as well as the results below on configuration spaces of local graphs and maps among them, could equally be approached through the cubical model introduced in \cite{Swiatkowski:EHDCSG} and generalized in \cite{ChettihLuetgehetmann:HCSTL}.
 We choose to give a self-contained treatment. \end{remark}